lotterlab/lotterlab.github.io/_team/lotter.md

 publications:

 teaser: >
-   Bill is a Member of the Faculty at the Dana-Farber Cancer Institute & Harvard Medical School.
-Previously, he was the CTO & Co-Founder of DeepHealth Inc., where he led the development of two FDA cleared products that use AI to aid in early breast cancer detection in mammography.
-Through the acquisition of DeepHealth by RadNet Inc., these products are processing over 1 million mammograms per year.
-His AI/machine learning experience spans the domains of medical imaging, neuroscience, algorithmic trading, and sports analytics.
+   Bill is a faculty member at the Dana-Farber Cancer Institute & Harvard Medical School.
+Previously, he was the CTO & Co-Founder of DeepHealth Inc., where he led the development of three FDA cleared products that use AI to assist in early breast cancer detection in mammography.
+These products are currently processing over 1 million mammograms per year, via the acquisition of DeepHealth by RadNet Inc. His AI/machine learning experience spans the domains of medical imaging, neuroscience, algorithmic trading, and sports analytics.

 profile: